ukaznil/nft-market/README.md

 - [PancakeSwap](https://pancakeswap.finance/nfts)

 Other marketplaces will be added into the list in the future.
 You can, off course, request them in issues if needed immediately.
+Either PRs or issues are always welcome!

 ### How to get the ID of a NFT?

-Although it dependson which marketplace you use, you can basically find it in the URL.
+Although it depends on which marketplace you use, you can basically find it in the URL.

 #### Example 1: OpenSea